univapay/univapay-node/README.md

 ### Polling

-After creating a charge the status will rarely directly be `successful` or `failed` and can be `pending` until the API fully processes it.
-You can poll the charge if you need to know if the charge failed or suceeded.
+After creating a charge the status will be initialized to `peding`.
+It will become `successful` or `failed`after API fully processes it.
+You can poll the charge if you need to know when the charge bacomes `failed` or `suceeded`:

 ```typescript
 import SDK from "univapay-node";